Registration

 This course will first develop an understanding of some of the core concepts and applicable sociological theory upon which the design of social impact analysis is built.
 The first part of the course will develop the capacity to ‘think sociologically’ about environmental problems and the impacts that they create.
 Next, we will review some of the key US policies and guidelines that require and inform SIA.
 The third part will provide an overview of some of the key methods and approaches that are used in SIA to generate more inclusive decisions that protect the environment and integrity of the communities that share its abundance and meaning.
 Throughout we will review and critique a range of US and international SIA examples.

-URBAN TROPICAL ECOLOGY - TRAVEL COURSE
+URBAN TROPICAL ECOLOGY - TRAVEL COURSE TO SINGAPORE

 The mix of human ecology, tropical diversity, disturbed habitats and invasive species in Singapore.
 How Singapore maintains and enhances the quality of life of its citizens while radically modifying its environment.
 Research on politics, management or biology.
 Consent of instructor required.
-If travel is not possible in spring 2022, a domestic version of this course will be made available.

 Quick Links